Through the oak forests to the Notre-Dame de Bellevue chapel

 Ascent over the northern slope to the chapel.

 The meadows around the well are overgrown with macchia and forest, but you can take a break directly on the forest road.
 Then we go back to the crossroads in the curve and continue the ascent on the previous forest road.
-After about 400 meters we find a paved road: it leads north to the Hameau de Bury and south to Tavernes.
+After about 400 metres we find a paved road: it leads north to the Hameau de Bury and south to Tavernes.
 We turn right, it goes slightly downhill here.
 We follow the loops of the road and descend into a valley further east.

 Photo all rights reserved © by André M. Winter.
 Photo taken 2016 during our field research for Provence-Guide.Net.